 I use this for most of my git workflow.

-I've just moved after trying out numerous other note-taking apps.
+I've just moved to Bear after trying out numerous other note-taking apps.
 It is brilliant, and has great markdown support.

 The best Mac/iPhone-based task list/productivity app I know.
 Find out more from The Sweet Setup.

 A super simple menubar app I use to help network connectivity and speed issues.